 Kelly guided us through a basic “Kayaking 101” lesson, showing us a few different types of kayaking strokes.
 These short lessons were naturally integrated into our kayaking tour as we meandered down the river.
 Despite the fact that we had kayaked before, we’d actually never been given a formal lesson.
 It was really nice knowing how to maneuver our kayaks easily when we needed to change our position (if we were about to glide into a rock…or each other).
 The most valuable part of this lesson was learning how to stop!
 Kelly was a great teacher who had such a bright and cheerful attitude throughout the day.

-The 1000 Islands is actually comprised of more than 1800 islands in total.
+The 1000 Islands is actually comprised of 1,864 islands in total.
 The islands are actually the tops of an ancient mountain range that once stood tall in this region before the last Ice Age.
-When the glaciers melted and water flowed, the Great Lakes and the St. Lawrence River were formed.
+When the glaciers melted and water flowed, it formed the Great Lakes and the St. Lawrence River.
 Most of the mountain range was submerged, leaving some rocky, granite land masses to protrude from the surface of the water.
 These are the islands that exist today.

 Kelly guided us past Sisters Island and Pike Island.
-We floated along the river, passing many custom designed cottages and buildings on our way.
-One cottage was designed to look as though it was partially submerged into the water – how funny!
+We floated along the river, passing many custom built cottages and buildings on our way.
+One cottage was designed to look as though it was partially submerged into the water.
 Once we were past the larger mouth of the river, we entered much calmer channels.
 The water was very still with small ripples forming only when our paddles pierced the surface.

 The 1000 Islands are part of the Frontenac Arch Biosphere Reserve, a UNESCO World Biosphere Reserve.
 It is notable for its biodiversity.
 This region’s Precambrian rock provides habitat for many rare and endangered species, including many reptiles and amphibians.
 There are also over 250 species of birds that live in this area.
 We saw many types of birds while we kayaked, including a variety of geese, ducks, eagles, heron, and even an osprey (a species that nearly died out from pesticide use and whose numbers are slowly increasing due to conservation efforts).